Meet The Team

 I was one of the co-founders of the Brazelton Centre in the UK and am one of 13 master trainers around the world for the NBAS and I am also one of two NBO master trainers in the UK.

 I have worked with all ages, from birth to 18 years in hospital, home, school and community settings since qualifying in 1978 at the Ulster University in Belfast.
 I was awarded a Doctor of Science by Ulster University in July 2016 for my work in neurodevelopment and pioneering work in the follow up of preterm infants and infants with HIE.
 I also work as a Consultant Neurodevelopmental Therapist for University College London Hospital.
 I specialise in early neurodevelopmental assessment and early intervention.
 Following many years of working in the NICU with high risk infants my collaborators and myself have developed the EI SMART approach (www.eismart.co.uk) to improve the early intervention experience for parents of high risk infants using current evidence.
+This is my current passion working with the EI SMART team advocating an evidence based transdisciplinary approach to early intervention

 I have been awarded three outstanding Achievement Awards during my time at the Royal Free.
 I have recently been the recipient of the Pioneering Award in Neonatal Therapy presented by NANT (National Association of neonatal therapists (USA).